 Michigan's mediation program was set to sunset (end) on June 30, 2013, but HB 4765 delayed that date until June 30, 2014.
 This means the requirements will have to be complied with through June 30, 2014, in regard to any nonjudicial foreclosures for which the notice was published prior to January 10, 2014.

 To get more information about loan modifications and other options to avoid foreclosure, see our Alternatives to Foreclosure area.

 Mortgage Contracts Often Require a Breach Letter

 Michigan mortgages often contain a clause that requires the lender to send a notice, commonly called a breach letter or demand letter, informing you that your loan is in default before it can accelerate the loan and proceed with foreclosure.
 (The acceleration clause in the mortgage permits the lender to demand that the entire balance of the loan be repaid if the borrower defaults on the loan.)
-This is usually done after three or more missed payments.

 The letter must specify: